 10:45 am – 11:45 am PST

-Session 11B – Concurrent Panel: Cross-Border Trade
+Session 11B – Concurrent Panel: Trade and Border Security

 Cross-border trade is facing renewed pressure amid shifting geopolitical dynamics and evolving U.S. tariff measures, underscoring its importance to Canada’s economic and national security.
 As supply chains are reconfigured and protectionist policies gain traction, Canada must adapt to maintain market access and competitiveness.
 This panel will examine the impact of U.S. trade actions, strategies for strengthening bilateral and regional trade resilience, and how Canada can position itself in an increasingly complex global trading environment.